fachat/csa_ultracpu/CPLD/VIDEO.md

 ## CRTC/VDC emulation

-The Video code (partially) emulates only a subset of the CRTC registers, as given in the register short description above.
+The Video code (partially) emulates only a subset of the CRTC registers, as given in the register description above.

 As usual with the CRTC, you have to write the register number to $e880 (59520), the write the value to write to the register to $e881 (59521).
+Alternatively, you can use register $e883 to read or write a CRTC register - but when you access it, the index register increases by one.
+This allows setting multiple consecutive values without having to reload the index register.

 The video code emulates some kind of hybrid between the C128 VDC (which basically includes the CRTC registers), the PET CRTC, and the C64 VIC-II.
-PET CRTC emulation is made as good as possible, VDC is partially emulated, and features coming from the VIC-II are separate.
+PET CRTC emulation is made as good as possible as makes sense with a VGA timing running in the background.
+VDC is partially emulated, and features coming from the VIC-II are separate.

-### Video modes
+## Video modes

 The following video modes are supported

-#### Text modes
+### Text modes

 For all the text modes, the hires bit in r25.7 must be zero.